Extended Parallel Corpus for Amharic-English Machine Translation: Introduction

 \section{Introduction}

+To automate the intricate task of translation, researchers have followed different approaches.
+The earliest attempt was to use rule-based systems, which are criticized for being tedious and expensive to develop.
+Alternative empirical approaches such as Statistical Machine Translation (SMT) and Neural Machine Translation (NMT) came when parallel corpora were more and more available.
+Such methods take advantage of the authentic translations made by human translators in parallel corpora.
+They rely on machine learning to build translation models by taking parallel corpora as training data.

+For empirical machine translation, we need a parallel corpus (bitext), a text that has a parallel translation in another language.
+Machine translation models are trained on a parallel corpus.
+Some international and governmental institutions provide such texts for public use.
+For instance, the Canadian Hansard corpus \citelanguageresource{roukoshansard} consists of parallel texts in English and French, drawn from official records of the proceedings of the Canadian Parliament.
+Similarly, the Europarl corpus \cite{DBLP:conf/acl/KoehnM05}, extracted from the proceedings of the European Parliament, contains parallel corpora for twenty-one European languages.
+The United Nations (UN) Parallel Corpus \cite{DBLP:conf/lrec/ZiemskiJP16} is available in six official UN languages.
+The current version of the parallel corpus consists of manually translated UN documents between 1990 and 2014.

+Other parallel corpora have been made from movie subtitles, like the OpenSubtitles corpus \cite{DBLP:conf/lrec/LisonT16}, or from general web text, like the ParaCrawl corpus \cite{DBLP:conf/acl/BanonCHHHEFKKKO20}.
+The Open Parallel Corpus (OPUS) \cite{DBLP:conf/lrec/Tiedemann12} collects parallel corpora from sources such as open-source software documentations and religious books.

+Large numbers of parallel corpora are available for dominant international languages such as English, German, and French.
+Nevertheless, there is a scarcity of available parallel corpora for low-resource languages.
+The deficiency impedes the progress of machine translation for such languages.

+We considered different sources to develop a parallel corpus for Amharic-English translation.
+The existing corpora were either small or had poor quality; they were mainly collected from the web.
+Although considering the web as a corpus, which is motivated for practical reasons of getting more extensive data with open access and low cost, may sound good, such sources are inaccurate.
+Moreover, as Amharic is not standardized, one may face many spelling variations in these sources and expect typographical errors.
+This calls for manual or automatic editing.
+Therefore, we collected our corpora from edited documents such as newspapers, magazines, and textbooks.
+We also normalized the text and made some automatic spelling error corrections.

 Amharic is a Semitic language that serves as the official language of Ethiopia.
-Though it plays several roles in the government, it is considered a low-resource language because of its lack of basic tools and resources for natural language processing \cite{DBLP:conf/lrec/GezmuNS18} \cite{DBLP:conf/sltu/TraceyS20}.
-One of the main challenges in machine translation of Amharic-English is the absence of a clean and sizable parallel corpus.
+Although it plays several roles in the government, it is considered a low-resource language because of its lack of essential tools and resources for natural language processing \cite{DBLP:conf/lrec/GezmuNS18,DBLP:conf/sltu/TraceyS20}.